ponzu-cms/docs/src/References/Overview.md

 "foreign keys" or "joins" like you may be used to.
 Instead, Ponzu wires up your data using references, which are simply URL paths, like `/api/content?type=Post&id=1`

-A foreign key as a URL path string?!
+A foreign key as a URL path?!
 Am I crazy?
 No!
 For the purpose Ponzu serves, this structure works quite well, especially given its creation was specifically tuned for HTTP/2 features such as "Request/Response Multiplexing" and "Server Push."